RaviParvadiya/bootstrap/README.md

 # 2. Install everything at once
 ./install.sh --all

-# 3. Or install everything in VM-safe mode
+# 3. Or install everything
-./install.sh --all --test

 # 4. Validate the complete installation
 ./install.sh validate